marcduiker/marcduiker.github.io/_posts/2015-10-14-choosing-communication-tools-for-distributed-teams.md

 </a>

 ##Team communication
-My work at [Tahzoo](http://www.tahzoo.com) and my volunteering work for the [Dutch Sitecore user group](http://www.sugnl.net) require me to do lot's of communication in distributed teams.
+My work at [Tahzoo](http://www.tahzoo.com) and the work I do for the [Dutch Sitecore user group](http://www.sugnl.net) require me to do a lot of communication in distributed teams.
 Since there are so many communication tools out there I want to share my opinion on some of these tools so perhaps you can make a better informed judgment when deciding which tools to use.

 ####Go straight to the [TL;DR](#tldr)